Health and Beauty First Aid courses

 Emergency First Aid at Work, which covers the Workplace requirements, but doesn’t deal with looking after babies, nor does it cover medical events such as strokes (it does cover heart attacks).

-Immediate Life Support which builds on Basic Life Support to provide more advanced First Aid skills such as the use of Oxygen, suction and airways.
-It also covers all ages, babies, children and adults as, especially with a Dental Practise this may be required.
+Immediate Life Support, which builds on Basic Life Support to provide more advanced First Aid skills such as the use of Oxygen, suction and airways.
+It also covers all ages:- babies, children and adults as, especially with a Dental Practice, this may be required.

-Emergency Paediatric First Aid which deals with children and infants (infant First Aid requirements are not usually needed for a Hospitality venue as they will be supervised by parents) but not workplace requirements.
-If you do consider this useful (say you have a play area), then some Training Providers can combine this course with one of the above.
+Emergency Paediatric First Aid – which deals with children and infants (This is not usually needed for a Beauty or Health venue as the children will be supervised by parents).
+It doesn’t cover workplace requirements.
+If you do consider this useful (say you have a play area, or you do deal with very young children, supervised or not), then some Training Providers can combine this course with one of the above.

-Mental Health First Aid.
-Working in Schools and Nurseries is demanding and issues can arise from time to time.
+Mental Health First Aid – Working in Health and Beauty is demanding and issues can arise from time to time.
 Hours are long, and the work can be very intense.
+It is very Client-facing.
 By providing Workplace Mental Health First Aiders they can provide support when required.

 Contact us if you believe that you need any of these courses.